planttheidea/fast-equals/README.md

 function createCustomEqual<Meta>(options: {
   circular?: boolean;
-  createCustomConfig?: (
-    defaultConfig: ComparatorConfig<Meta>,
-  ) => Partial<ComparatorConfig<Meta>>;
+  createCustomConfig?: (defaultConfig: ComparatorConfig<Meta>) => Partial<ComparatorConfig<Meta>>;
   createInternalComparator?: (
-    compare: <A, B>(a: A, b: B, state: State<Meta>) => boolean, ) => (
+    compare: <A, B>(a: A, b: B, state: State<Meta>) => boolean, ) => (a: any, b: any, indexOrKeyA: any, indexOrKeyB: any, parentA: any, parentB: any, state: State<Meta>) => boolean;
-    a: any,
-    b: any,
-    indexOrKeyA: any,
-    indexOrKeyB: any,
-    parentA: any,
-    parentB: any,
-    state: State<Meta>,
-  ) => boolean;
   createState?: () => { cache?: Cache; meta?: Meta };
   strict?: boolean;
 }): <A, B>(a: A, b: B) => boolean;
 ```

 Create a custom equality comparator.
-This allows complete control over building a bespoke equality method, in case your use-case requires a higher degree of performance, legacy environment support, or any other non-standard usage.
-The [recipes](#recipes) provide examples of use in different use-cases, but if you have a specific goal in mind and would like assistance feel free to [file an issue](https://github.com/planttheidea/fast-equals/issues).
+This allows complete control over building a bespoke equality method, in case your
+use-case requires a higher degree of performance, legacy environment support, or any other non-standard usage.
+The
+[recipes](#recipes) provide examples of use in different use-cases, but if you have a specific goal in mind and would
+like assistance feel free to [file an issue](https://github.com/planttheidea/fast-equals/issues).

 _**NOTE**: `Map` implementations compare equality for both keys and value.
-When using a custom comparator and comparing equality of the keys, the iteration index is provided as both `indexOrKeyA` and `indexOrKeyB` to help use-cases where ordering of keys matters to equality._
+When using a custom comparator and comparing
+equality of the keys, the iteration index is provided as both `indexOrKeyA` and `indexOrKeyB` to help use-cases where
+ordering of keys matters to equality._

 #### unknownTagComparators

-If you want to compare objects that have a custom `@@toStringTag`, you can provide a map of the custom tags you want to support via the `unknownTagComparators` option.
+If you want to compare objects that have a custom `@@toStringTag`, you can provide a map of the custom tags you want to
+support via the `unknownTagComparators` option.
 See [this recipe]('./recipes/special-objects.md) for an example.

 #### Recipes

 Some recipes have been created to provide examples of use-cases for `createCustomEqual`.
-Even if not directly applicable to the problem you are solving, they can offer guidance of how to structure your solution.
+Even if not directly applicable
+to the problem you are solving, they can offer guidance of how to structure your solution.

 - [Legacy environment support for `RegExp` comparators](./recipes/legacy-regexp-support.md)
 - [Explicit property check](./recipes/explicit-property-check.md)